At the beginning and end of each day, Chris likes to ask himself, “Are we doing the right thing?”

-Besides his current experience in investment banking with SC&H Capital and his past experience with several national accounting firms, Chris has served as a corporate strategy professor in two graduate schools of business; Loyola University Maryland’s Sellinger School of Business and the Johns Hopkins Carey Business School, where he served as the Director of the Capstone Program for 10 years.
+In addition to his 30+ years of investment banking experience, Chris has served as a corporate strategy professor in two graduate schools of business; the Loyola University Sellinger School of Business and the Johns Hopkins University Carey Business School, where he served as the Director of the M.B.A.
+Capstone Program for over 10 years.

-Chris has a track record of helping boards of directors and management teams to increase shareholder value.
+He has a track record of helping owners, boards of directors and management teams increase shareholder value.
 He has advised organizations on the best methods for achieving goals, provided real-world tools for measuring and evaluating progress, and led sell-side, buy-side, and capital raising transactions.

 Back to Leadership Directory